nicpenning/PowerCuckoo/README.md

 Requirements:

-+SaveEmailCuckoo.ps1
+ - SaveEmailCuckoo.ps1

-+curl.exe
+ - curl.exe

 Setup

-+Create a PowerCuckoo directory and store PowerCuckoo.ps1, SaveEmailCuckoo.ps1, and curl.exe in that direcory.
+ - Create a PowerCuckoo directory and store PowerCuckoo.ps1, SaveEmailCuckoo.ps1, and curl.exe in that direcory.

 Note: Not fully functioning.

 What works:
-+Reading a specific email folder to look for URLs or Attachments
+ - Reading a specific email folder to look for URLs or Attachments